-There are a few different types of homeschooling approaches.
-If you’re not a homeschooler, or are new to it, it can be very confusing.
-I know when I started looking into this halfway through Austin’s Kindergarten year, I was still searching for answers months later.
-And I was just looking to see what type of learning and teaching style would best fit us, before I started looking for the actual curriculum or materials that we were going to be using.
+There are a number of different types of homeschooling approaches.
+If you’re not a homeschooler or are new to it, it can be very confusing.
+When I started looking at homeschooling halfway through Austin’s Kindergarten year, I was still searching for answers months later with a cloud of confusion following me.

 Homeschooling Approaches